ArkEcosystemArchive/docs-legacy/docs/guidebook/contribution-guidelines/contributing.md

 > If your PR fixes a bug or resolves a feature request, be sure to reference the issue with a keyword.
 Read more about keywords at the [official GitHub docs](https://help.github.com/en/articles/closing-issues-using-keywords).

-## Things we DO NOT accept as additions to any applications or packages
+## Things We DO NOT Accept as Additions to Any Applications or Packages

 The ARK Team distances itself from anything that is related to payouts by delegates or voter calculations.